 Whether using an infrared sauna, traditional wood-fired, or electrically heated sauna, you want to get the most out of your sauna sessions for years to come.
 Keeping your sauna clean is the first step in committing to this wellness practice.
 Keep these basics in mind when you’re thinking about keeping a clean sauna:

 - A little goes a long way.
-You don’t have to do a full scrub down after each use of your sauna; however, taking a moment to wipe down excess moisture and clear away the dust bunnies goes a long way to making your sauna last a lifetime and improving the quality of your sauna experience.
+You don’t have to do a full scrub-down after each use of your sauna.
+However, taking a moment to wipe down excess moisture and clear away dust bunnies can go a long way toward making your sauna last a lifetime and improving the quality of your sauna experience.

 - Remember, items in the sauna get as hot as the sauna.
-Which means some things melt and some things can evaporate.
-Avoid bringing harmful liquids or harsh chemicals into your sauna room, and steer clear of plastics, which can melt and cause staining.
+This means that some things can melt and some things may evaporate.
+Avoid bringing harmful liquids or harsh chemicals into your sauna room, and steer clear of plastics, which can melt and cause staining across wooden surfaces.

 - Consider the ritual.
-For many—particularly in Finland—sauna use is a ritual of caring for yourself and your well-being.
-Caring for the space can be a part of that ritual, too.
+For many—particularly in Finland—sauna use is a ritual of self-care and well-being.
+Caring for the space can be a part of that ritual, as well.
 The cleanliness of your sauna may even help increase satisfaction in your overall sauna experience.

 How To Clean Saunas: FAQs